The top 10 esports orgs in the world in 2022

 Photo credit: Riot Games

-This European organization has solidified its spot in Nerd Street’s top 10 based on the strength of the org’s VALORANT team.
-Fnatic has qualified for both Masters events this year and VCT Champions in September.
-They were regional champs during Stage 2 of the VCT season and finished top four at Masters: Copenhagen.
-Fnatic also qualified for the Dota Major earlier this year and finished top four at the ALGS Championship.
+This European organization has solidified its spot in Nerd Street’s top 10 based on the strength of the org’s VALORANT and Dota teams.
+In VALORANT, Fnatic qualified for both Masters events and VALORANT Champions.
+They were regional champs during Stage 2 of the European VCT season and finished top four at Masters: Copenhagen.
+Fnatic also qualified for both Dota Majors this year and Dota’s season-ending championship: The International 2022.
+Fnatic’s Apex Legends team is worth mentioning too for finishing top four at the ALGS Championship.

 Photo credit: Ubisoft / Kirill Vision